cstamper93/TechFitnessFinalCapstoneProject/README.md

-# final capstone

-## Getting started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!
 # Editing this README

 When you're ready to make this README your own, just edit this file and use the handy template below (or feel free to structure it however you want - this is just a starting point!).
 Thank you to [makeareadme.com](https://www.makeareadme.com/) for this template.